minipief/pyva/doc/source/material_parameter_testing.rst

 Material Parameter Determination
 --------------------------------

-The main use of the infinite-layer classes is the design and simulation of acoustic treatment.
+The main use of the infinite-layer classes is the design and [All2009] of acoustic treatment.
 Before this can be done the correct parameters of the desired materials are required.

 ========================= ===================== ====================================